 - G Major, E minor, C Major, D Major

 So there you have it!
 Hopefully this article helped inspire you to pick up a ukulele and start practicing some tunes!

-The next step will be to look for chords of your favourite songs, as they will be the ones that you enjoy playing the most!.
-It is more than likely that the chords of your favourite songs are one of the above 14 chords in this article.
+The next step will be to look for chords of your favorite songs, as they will be the ones that you enjoy playing the most!
+It is more than likely that the beginner ukulele chords of your favorite songs are one of the above 14 chords in this article.
 But if not, please share your recommendations in the comment section below!